 For too long homeless people have been failed by the health system – frequently left unable to register with a GP or access the specialist services they need.

 This campaign demanded NHS reforms that take homeless people's health needs seriously.

-In September 2013, the government announced that fifty two homelessness projects have been awarded a share of £10 million to ensure homeless people receive better help once they leave hospital.
+In September 2013, the government announced that 52 homelessness projects have been awarded a share of £10 million to ensure homeless people receive better help once they leave hospital.

 Scott, aged 20, told us:

 "I was on the streets for four months, and I was sleeping rough, I wasn't eating, I wasn't drinking, I was dying, physically and mentally dying, I was shaking and scared.

 "I have got a lot of health problems, I've got a heart murmur, two stomach ulcers, asthma, hay fever and suffer blackouts which is a sign of epilepsy.